'Birthday Rule' Blindsides First-Time Parents With A Mammoth Medical Bill

 Resolution: The couple turned to the Kansas Department of Insurance to file a complaint about the bill, but the department declined to help because Kayla's policy is self-funded by her employer, which means the company is subject to federal rather than state regulations.

-After close to a year and a half of going back and forth with their insurance companies and the hospitals, Blue KC paid $19,116 of the Kjelshuses' bill as a secondary insurer and said the Kjelshuses should not be responsible for a remaining balance of $7,504.51 from HCA Overland Park.
+After close to a year and a half of going back and forth with their insurance companies and the hospitals, Blue KC paid $19,116 of the Kjelshuses' bill as a secondary insurer and said the Kjelshuses should not be responsible for what HCA Overland Park said was a remaining balance of $7,504.51.
 But the family kept getting bills.

 And, beginning in summer 2020, collections calls from the hospital rolled in daily, leaving the couple frustrated and confused.